Gwinhen/MOTH/README.md

 # Model Orthogonalization: Class Distance Hardening in Neural Networks for Better Security

-This is the implementation for IEEE S&P 2022 paper "Model Orthogonalization: Class Distance Hardening in Neural Networks for Better Security".
+This is the implementation for IEEE S&P 2022 paper "Model Orthogonalization: Class Distance Hardening in Neural Networks for Better Security."

 The PyTorch version is coming soon...